All Episodes

 Yeah, she is certainly one of them.

-Uh, you know, Herbert Hoover, Jimmy Carter style.
+You know, Herbert Hoover, Jimmy Carter style.

-lost, and gave this press conference in which he lashed out at the media of the day and said, Well, you know, gentlemen, I can assure you of one thing, you won't have Nixon to kick around anymore.
+lost, and gave this press conference in which he lashed out at the media of the day and said, well, you know, gentlemen, I can assure you of one thing, you won't have Nixon to kick around anymore.

 Years later, he gets elected president.